Athens – Berlin – By Private Jet Charter

 Athens International Airport has the largest transportation hub within the area, with over 60 destinations in Greece and hundreds of flights and departures per day.

-Athens International Airport is a state-of-the-art, high-capacity airport with cutting-edge technology and infrastructure.
+Athens International Airport is a highly modern, high-capacity and modern airport with the highest standards and modernised infrastructure.

 Athens International Airport features over 250 shops, a pharmacy, café and restaurants.
 At the airport, passengers can purchase tickets to many of the most popular destinations around the world, as well as purchase railway tickets to the Greek capital.